-12 2-1.1 Minimum right-of-way widths of streets, alleys and easements for utilities.
+23 2-1.1 Minimum right-of-way widths of streets, alleys and easements for utilities.

-- 13 Beltways Beltways as designated by the County shall not be less than 300 feet wide. - 14 Arterials State highways and county arterials as defined in the LDC shall not be less than - 15 100 feet wide. - 16 Collectors Collector streets, as defined in the LDC shall not be less than 80 feet wide. - 17 Local streets Local streets including temporary cul-de-sacs, shall be 50 feet if curb and - 18 gutter are utilized, or 66 feet if roadside swales are utilized. - 19 Turning circles Turning circles (permanent) at the end of cul-de-sacs or dead-end street - shall have a right-of-way 100 feet in diameter. - 21 Easements Easements for utilities, where required, shall be at least ten feet wide, and - where practical shall be centered on rear or side lot lines. - 23 Alleys Alleys normally shall not be platted within subdivisions.
-However, where they are - 24 acceptable to the overall development of a subdivision by the county engineer, they shall be - 25 platted to a width of not less than 20 feet or more than 30 feet. - 26 Drainage easement Drainage easements must contain underground piping or swale with - 27 concrete lining and shall be platted to a width sufficient to accommodate the projected pipe - 28 sizes, and shown on the recorded plat but in no case shall such easement be less than 15 - feet in width unless an exception variance is approved by the County Engineer or designee. - 30 Drainage right-of-ways Open ditches and drainage swales with or without concrete lining - 31 must be constructed within public dedicated or deeded right-of-way with a minimum width of - 32 15 feet and shown on the recorded plat unless a variance is approved by the County - 33 Engineer.
+- 24 Beltways Beltways as designated by the County shall not be less than 300 feet wide. - 25 Arterials State highways and county arterials as defined in the LDC shall not be less than - 26 100 feet wide. - 27 Collectors Collector streets, as defined in the LDC shall not be less than 80 feet wide. - 28 Local streets Local streets, including temporary cul-de-sacs, for curb and gutter sections, - shall be 50 feet with an additional five feet public utility easement along each side of Right-of- - way, or 66 feet if roadside swales are utilized. - 31 Turning circles Turning circles (permanent) at the end of cul-de-sacs or dead-end street - 32 shall have a right-of-way of 100 feet in diameter with a ten foot utility easement. - 33 Utility Easements Widths shall be according to utility providers easement requirements. - 34 Alleys Alleys normally shall not be platted within subdivisions.
+However, where they are - acceptable to the overall development of a subdivision by the county engineer, they shall be - 36 platted to a width of not less than 20 feet or more than 30 feet. - 37 Drainage easement Drainage easements for conveyance systems must contain - 38 underground piping or swale in accordance with DSM 1-1.5(c)9 and shall be platted to a - width sufficient to accommodate the projected pipe sizes, and shown on the recorded plat but - 40 in no case shall such easement be less than 15 feet in width unless an exception is approved - 41 by the County Engineer or designee.

+Drainage right-of-ways - Open ditches and drainage swales for conveyance systems must be constructed within public dedicated or deeded right-of-way with a minimum width of 15 feet and shown on the recorded plat unless an exception is approved by the County Engineer or designee.